DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture12Revision.md

 ![alt text](assets\IMG81.PNG)

-> - layout.js and page.js
+> - layout.js and page.js are starting files, no app.js

+### Install dependencies

 - We will use Prisma as our ORM and Bootstrap for CSS
   - ``npm install @prisma/client bootstrap``
 - Initialise Prisma
   - ``npx prisma init``

+> Out the box, no way to connect with a database
 > - Prisma, a way to create models
 > - just defining a structure
 >   - what is the ID field, etc